gsong/express-react-project-starter/README.md

 - Use [Homebrew][] on macOS: `brew install --cask docker`
 - [Follow the instructions on the Docker website][docker-www]

+Once you've installed Docker Desktop, you'll need to launch the app.
+On macOS, it's located in `/Applications/Docker`.

 ### Node

 You'll need to install Node v14 or above. [`nvm`][nvm] is highly recommended.